 III.
-SCHOOL'S ROLES AND RESPONSIBILITIES %
+SCHOOL'S ROLES AND RESPONSIBILITIES

-A. Educational Program %
+A. Educational Program

 - 1. Content Standards.
-WIS agrees that the School will conduct an educational program that satisfies the requirements of RCW 28A.150.200 through 28A.150.240 and RCW 28A.230.010 through 28A.230.195.
-Standards that must be met by the School include, but are not limited to, the following: - (a) Basic education, as defined in RCW 28A.150.200, .210 and .220; - (b) Instruction in the essential academic learning requirements and associated standards; - (c) Participation in, and performance on, statewide student assessments as provided for under federal and state law, including, but not limited to, chapter 28A.655; - (d) Performance improvement goals, as provided for in chapter 28A.655.100, and associated requirements; - (e) Accountability measures; - (f) Academic standards applicable to Washington State public schools; - (g) Other tribal, state, and federal accountability requirements imposed by statute, regulation, rule, policy or this Compact.
+The Quileute Tribe agrees that the School will conduct an educational program that satisfies the requirements of RCW 28A.
+150.200 through 28A.150.240 and RCW 28A.230.010 through 28A.230.195.
+Standards that must be met by the School include, but are not limited to, the following: - (a) Basic education, as defined in RCW 28A.
+150.200, .210 and .220; - (b) Instruction in the essential academic learning requirements and associated standards; - (c) Participation in, and performance on, statewide student assessments as provided for under federal and state law, including, but not limited to, chapter 28A.655; - (d) Performance improvement goals, as provided for in chapter 28A.655.100, and associated requirements; - (e) Accountability measures; - (f) State graduation requirements; - (g) Academic standards applicable to Washington State public schools; - (h) Other tribal, state, and federal accountability requirements imposed by

-2. Curriculum.
-WIS agrees to the following:

-- (a) The School will implement the educational program and curriculum consistent with the program and curriculum presented in the Final Approved Application.
-"Final Approved Application" means the application submitted by WIS pursuant to WAC 392-800-825-835, together with any subsequent modifications to the application requested by the Superintendent and agreed to by WIS. - (b) The School may revise and amend the educational program and curriculum presented in the Final Approved Application at its discretion and without requiring approval from the Superintendent or amendment to this Compact; provided, that such revisions or amendments do not (i) materially change to the school's mission or its student performance standards or targets as contained in the Final Approved Application, or (ii) violate any term of this Compact. - (c) WIS will notify the Superintendent of any material changes or amendments to the educational program or curriculum as presented in the Final Approved Application.
+- 2. Curriculum.
+The School Board agrees to the following: - (a) The School will implement the educational program and curriculum consistent with the program and curriculum presented in the Final Approved Application.
+"Final Approved Application" means the application submitted by the School pursuant to WAC 392-800-825-835, together with any subsequent modifications to the application requested by the Superintendent and agreed to by the Quileute Tribe. - (b) The School may revise and amend the educational program and curriculum presented in the Final Approved Application at its discretion and without requiring approval from the Superintendent or amendment to this Compact; provided, that such revisions or amendments do not materially change the school's mission or its student performance standards or targets as contained in the Final Approved Application, or violate any term of this Compact. - (c) The School Board will notify the Superintendent of any material changes or amendments to the educational program or curriculum as presented in the Final Approved Application. - 3.
+Graduation Requirements for High Schools.
+The School Board agrees that the School's curriculum will meet or exceed all applicable graduation requirements as established by the State Board of Education.
+The School Board further agrees that it will comply with the provisions in chapter 180-51 WAC (High school graduation standards) that apply to school districts.

-3. Staff Qualifications.
+4. Staff Qualifications.